Arnold

 control subsystem comprising a sensor for sensing electrolyte

 solution level in one of the reactors.
-Responsive to sensing a low
+Responsive to sensing a

-Maintaining the reactors in electrolyte communication according to
+electrolyte levels.
+Maintaining the reactors in electrolyte

-the invention advantageously allows the entire system to operate
+the entire system to operate with level sensing and reservoir

-with level sensing and reservoir connections limited to a single
+connections limited to a single reactor.

 [0016] In another embodiment of the invention, the electrolyte